-Calgary's Yvonne Ejim Named 2024 Becky Hammon Player of the Year
+Calgary's Yvonne Ejim named 2024 Becky Hammon Player of the Year

 Ejim led the Bulldogs to the Sweet 16 round of the women's NCAA championship tournament, where she had a team-high 14 points in Gonzaga's 69-47 loss to Texas.
 The award named for former college and WNBA star and current Las Vegas Aces coach Becky Hammon was first awarded in 2020.
-To be eligible for the award, players must compete in one of the 26 conferences deemed to be 'mid-major.'
-Players in conferences that are considered high-major (ACC, Big 12, Big East, Big Ten, Pac-12, and SEC) are ineligible
+To be eligible for the award, players must compete in one of the 26 conferences deemed to be "mid-major"

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: